deckhouse/deckhouse/docs/site/pages/virtualization-platform/documentation/user/resource-managment/IMAGES.md

 For project-specific images, two storage options are supported:

 - Container registry: The default type where the image is stored in the DVCR.
-- Persistent Volume Claim`: This type uses PVC as the storage for the image.
+- Persistent Volume Claim: This type uses PVC as the storage for the image.
 This option is preferable when using storage that supports fast PVC cloning, as disk creation from images will be faster in this case.

 ### Creating an image from an HTTP server